lexibank/tlopo/out/vol2/chapter7.md

 <a id="p-220"></a>

-I have no explanation for the pair &ast;mwane-mwane and &ast;wane-wane.
+I have no explanation for the pair _&ast;mʷane-mʷane_ and _&ast;wane-wane_.
 Reflexes of the former occur in the Admiralties, Southeast Solomonic and New Caledonia, of the latter in the Schoutens and Micronesia.
 However, if the Ali reflex were non-cognate, then &ast;wane- wane would simply be a Nuclear Micronesian innovation.

 <table>
 <tr>
 <td><strong>POc</strong></td><td> </td>
 <td>
-<i>&ast;mwane-mwane</i>
+<i>&ast;mʷane-mʷane</i>
 </td>
 <td>
 '<span>straight, direct; flat, level</span>' (<a href="../references.md#source-Blust1995">Blust1995</a>)